 Things to remember

-And remember, you have a whole host of support teams behind you if you take a course with i-to-i, who will help you get TEFL certified more quickly.
-From our TEFL experts, who will help you select the right course for your needs, to our Customer Support team, who can help you with any technical issues you might have with the course, and our Academic Support team and Tutors, who are available to answer any questions you might have about the course material and provide comprehensive feedback on your assignments.
+Remember, you have a whole host of support teams behind you if you take a course with i-to-i, who will help you to get TEFL certified more quickly.
+From our TEFL Course Experts, who will help you select the right course for your needs, to our Customer Support team, who can help you with any technical issues you might have with the course, and our Academic Support team and Tutors, who are available to answer any questions you might have about the course material and provide comprehensive feedback on your assignments.
 The more support you have, the less likely you are to get stuck and the more motivated you’ll feel – so you’ll be more likely to complete your course in record time!

 Want some top tips for completing your course?
 Check out South African TEFL teacher Samukelisiwe’s blog post.

-Now you know how long it takes to get TEFL certified are you ready to get started?
-Head to our courses webpage to select your course or arrange for a free call back from one of our TEFL experts if you have questions or would like some advice on which is the right one for you.
+Now you know how long it takes to get TEFL certified, are you ready to get started?
+Head to our courses webpage to select your course or arrange for a free call back from one of our TEFL experts, if you have questions or would like some advice on which is the right one for you.